INDA25PlusPlus/rsoderh-chess/README.md

 }
 ```

+#### Promotion
+`Board::perform_move` also supports pawn promotion!
+This is achieved by passing this it a value like `HalfMoveRequest::new_promotion(column, kind)`.
+Note that you only need to specify the column, as there can only every be one pawn per column which can be promoted.
+Note that due to time constraints I don't have time to write a complete usage example.
+In that snippet, the two arguments have two new types which I haven't discussed. `column` is an instance of `PositionIndex`, and `kind` is an instance of `PieceKind`.
+Search for them in the source code where I've hopefully documentend how to create them well enough.
+Please ask me if you have any questions.

+Also, this feature was added last minute, and probably has lots of bugs.
+For instance, currently there is no way to promote and capture a piece in the same move.
+So feel free to just not use it in your chess game.

 ### `Board`

-Represents the certain chess position.
+Represents a certain chess position.
 It can be accessed by `Board::board()`, and when debug printed it is pretty-printed.
 See the example below.
 Like `Position`, a `Board` can also be parsed from a string using `Board::parse_str`.
 It follows the same format used when pretty-printing boards.

 ```rust
 use rsoderh_chess::Board;